What started out in 1971 as a small ambulance company in Lafayette, Louisiana, has exploded into a multi-faceted, globally reaching company.

 Despite our rapid and vast progress, our mission remains the same: to improve the lives of our patients, customers, and employees through our

 innovative spirit and diversity.

-Our vision is for the name “Acadian” to be synonymous with the best health and safety services in the nation, and the world.
+Our vision is for the name “Acadian” to be synonymous with the best health, safety, and security services in the nation, and the world.

 Air Med ServicesSurrounding parishes became interested in having Acadian Ambulance’s pre-hospital emergency care and soon invitations to serve came pouring in from other areas.
 Louisiana's diverse geography of rich swamps and marshlands, and extensive rural areas, made navigation in a ground ambulance an often daunting, or even impossible, task.

 To address this challenge, Acadian Ambulance expanded to include Air Med Services in 1981, which hosted the first helicopter in Lafayette.
 This allowed Acadian Ambulance to quickly access onshore and offshore emergency situations.

 By 1989, Air Med had also acquired fixed wing aircraft for extended emergency and non-emergency air medical transports.